chazapp/prometheus-whistleblower/README.md

 `GET /metrics/json` -> Returns exposed metrics in JSON
 `DELETE /metric/:id` -> Removes a metric stop being exposing it on the `/metrics` endpoint.

-The Go-Gin server serves a very simple HTML/CSS/JS UI accessible on `GET /` which allows interactions with the server easily.
+The Go-Gin server serves a very simple HTML/CSS/JS UI accessible via browser on `GET /` which allows interactions with the server easily.

 Created metrics are living in-memory and are not persistent accross restarts.